awsdocs/aws-freertos-docs/doc_source/userguide/freertos-ble-library.md

 ## Usage Restrictions<a name="freertos-ble-restrictions"></a>

-By default, the Amazon FreeRTOS Bluetooth Low Energy library sets the `eBTpropertySecureConnectionOnly` property to TRUE, which places the device in a Secure Connections Only mode\.
+By default, the FreeRTOS Bluetooth Low Energy library sets the `eBTpropertySecureConnectionOnly` property to TRUE, which places the device in a Secure Connections Only mode\.
 As specified by the [Bluetooth Core Specification](https://www.bluetooth.com/specifications/bluetooth-core-specification) v5\.0, Vol 3, Part C, 10\.2\.4, when a device is in a Secure Connections Only mode, the highest LE security mode 1 level, level 4, is required for access to any attribute that has permissions higher than the lowest LE security mode 1 level, level 1\.
 At the LE security mode 1 level 4, a device must have input and output capabilities for numeric comparison\.

 Here are the supported modes, and their associated properties: